vfarcic/devops26/manuscript/99-progressive-delivery.md

 * service/jx-production-demo6-primary
 * virtualservice.networking.istio.io/jx-production-demo6

 The primary and canary deployments manage the incumbent and new version of the deploy respectively.
-Flagger will have both running during the canary process and create the `VirtualService` that sends traffic to one or another.
+Flagger will have both running during the canary process and create the Istio `VirtualService` that sends traffic to one or another.
 Initially all traffic is sent to the primary deoloyment.
 Lets make a new deployment and see how it is being canaried.

 Create some trivial change in the demo application, and merge it to master so you get a new version in the staging environment.